 Why Are Dogs Scared of Fireworks?
 4 Ways to Help Your Pup Cope

 Dogs and fireworks just don't mix.
 There are a few times of the year where humans celebrate but dogs just want to run and hide—like the 4th of July and New Year's Eve.
-If you have a pupper that can't stand the loud booming of fireworks, you know that these two holidays aren't always fun and games.
-Lots of dogs find loud, surprising sounds, like the bangs of fireworks or the booms of thunder, to be alarming and unnerving.
+If you have a pupper that can't stand the loud booming of fireworks, you already know that these two holidays aren't always fun and games.
+But knowing why dogs are scared of fireworks can help you ease your pup's nerves.

 Dogs have excellent hearing and have evolved to be sensitive to novel noises.
-When they hear something scary or strange, their instincts tell them to get away and find safety.
-It's for this reason that human holidays that involve fireworks displays are no fun to most dogs.
+When they hear something scary or strange (like fireworks or booms of thunder), their instincts tell them to get away and find safety.
+This is why human holidays that involve fireworks displays are no fun to most dogs.
 The good news is there are ways you can help your dog find some comfort when these festivities happen each year.

 Why Are Dogs Afraid of Fireworks?

 Some lucky people report that their dog grows up and never appears to take issue with fireworks or thunder.
-But lots of people discover that their dog finds the booms, cracks, and bangs to be terrifying.
+But lots of pup parents discover that their dog finds the booms, cracks, and bangs to be terrifying.

 When your dog finds things like fireworks discomforting you must step in to help.
-Forcing a dog to just deal with the issue only increases the likelihood of worsening behaviors and creates more distrust in your relationship.
+Forcing a dog to just deal with the issue only increases the likelihood of worsening behaviors and creating distrust in your relationship.

 4 Tips to Ease Your Dog’s Stress During Fireworks

 It's important to remember that every dog is an individual.
-You will need patience and understanding when figuring out what helps your dog.
-Don't be afraid to try different things in order to find the best solutions for your canine buddy.
+You will need patience and understanding when figuring out what helps your dog with fireworks.
+Don't be afraid to try different methods in order to find the best solutions for your canine buddy.
 And remember: Always make sure to keep your dog inside and away from fireworks and ensure his ID tags and microchip are up to date.

 1. Create a Safe Place